idea-iitd/GCOMB/IM/IM_TV/README.txt

+To do training :

 We have used IMM for generating training labelled data since its relatively faster.

 Run to get labels for training dataset
 Default is youtube

 ./get_train_labels_single.sh

+For interpolator

+Run to get labels for training dataset
+Default is youtube

+ Run
+./get_train_labels_size_var.sh

+To get interpolator weights

+cd GraphSAGE-master
+python3 size_Var_rank_analysis_getlowest.py